otso-cc/code-camp-health/ionic-app/README.md

 Example based on: https://market.ionic.io/starters/backand-simple

 ## Setup
 * With the console, move to the ionic-app directory and paste these two commands.
-The first one will install all the necessary dependencies for the application and the second runs the server itself.
+The first one will install all the necessary dependencies for the application.
+The second installs cordova and ionic libraries, and the third runs the server itself.
 ```
 npm install
+npm install -g cordova ionic
 ionic serve -p $PORT --nolivereload
 ```